 Be ready for what's on the horizon.

 You don’t want to wait until that next big matter comes knocking to try and implement these solutions.
 Best practice is to take those first steps before trouble hits, so you’re more capable and prepared for that next matter.
-Now and down the road, by freeing up resources with analytics and automated workflows together, you’re helping to put time back into your team’s day.
+Now and down the road, by freeing up resources with artificial intelligence and automated workflows together, you’re helping to put time back into your team’s day.